chkim116/carouselslide_example/README.md

-# js-slide-practice
+# Carousel Slider Example

-1. carousel slide
+1. carousel slide(with dot)

 2. button slide

-with vanilla JS
+with only vanilla JS

-July/03/2020